Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Geodesic orbit manifolds

-\begin{prop} Let $(M,g)$ be a homogeneous Riemannian manifold and write $M$ as the homogeneous space $M=I/H$, where $I$ is the isometry group of $(M,g)$ and $H$ is the isotropy subgroup of the action of $I$ on $M$.
-Then $(M,g)$ is a g.o. manifold if and only if the Riemannian space $(I/H,g)$ is a g.o. space.
+\begin{prop} Let $(M,g)$ be a homogeneous Riemannian manifold and write $M$ as the homogeneous space $M=I/K$, where $I$ is the isometry group of $(M,g)$ and $K$ is the isotropy subgroup of the action of $I$ on $M$.
+Then $(M,g)$ is a g.o. manifold if and only if the Riemannian space $(I/K,g)$ is a g.o. space.
 Equivalently, $(M,g)$ is a g.o. manifold if and only if the Riemannian metric $g$ is an $I$-g.o. metric.\end{prop}

-If $M$ is connected then the connected component $I_0$ of $I$ also acts transitively on $M$ and we may replace $I$ with $I_0$ in the above proposition.
+If $M$ is connected, the identity component $I^0$ of $I$ also acts transitively on $M$ and we may replace $I$ with $I^0$ in the above proposition.

-\begin{prop} A connected homogeneous Riemannian manifold $(M,g)$ is a g.o. manifold if and only if the metric $g$ is an $I_0$-g.o. metric, where $I_0$ is the connected component of the isometry group of $(M,g)$.\end{prop}
+\begin{prop} A connected homogeneous Riemannian manifold $(M,g)$ is a g.o. manifold if and only if the metric $g$ is an $I^0$-g.o. metric, where $I^0$ is the identity component of the isometry group of $(M,g)$.\end{prop}

 The well-known \emph{geodesic lemma} of Kowalski and Vanhecke in \cite{KoVa} asserts that a Riemannian space $(G/K,g)$, with a reductive decomposition $\fr{g}=\fr{k}\oplus \fr{m}$, is a g.o. space if and only for any $X\in \fr{m}$ there exists a vector $W=W(X)\in \fr{k}$ such that